-The cadre of defense lawyers surprisingly “made no attempt to refute the testimony of the prosecution.”
+The cadre of defense lawyers, the finest in the Garden City, surprisingly “made no attempt to refute the testimony of the prosecution.”

-In its closing argument, the prosecution told the jury the evidence was … well … self-evident; after all, the defense didn’t dispute any of it.
+In its closing argument, the prosecution told the jury the evidence was self-evident; after all, the defense didn’t dispute any of the accounts or allegations.

 The hour was drawing late when the defense had its turn at closing arguments.
 First they asked the judge if they could “argue the case in shifts, so that all could have an opportunity to repair to their respective homes for dinner,” but the request was denied.

-So they commenced their “general, all-around denial” that the defendant had anything to do with this theft.
+So they commenced their “general, all-around denial” that the defendant had anything to do with the theft.
 Then the elite legal defense team played its ace.

 The prosecution, they proclaimed, had failed to prove the pilfered container was a “crocheted” tidy (as charged) and “demanded an acquittal as the result of this very important omission.”

 The jury “grasped the idea at once” and, on that technicality, found Jurden not guilty.